prowler-cloud/prowler/docs/tutorials/integrations.md

 ## Slack

-Prowler can be integrated with Slack to send a summary of the execution with a Slack APP in your channel with the following command:
+Prowler can be integrated with [Slack](https://slack.com/) to send a summary of the execution having configured a Slack APP in your channel with the following command:

 ```sh
 prowler <provider> --slack